dakshgehlot/NMIMS-DSA/README.md

 # NMIMS-DSA
-This repository contains all my DSA notes assignment codes.
+This repository contains all my DSA notes and assignment codes.